 Add half the veggies and garlic to the bottom of a small crock pot.
 I used a 3 1/2 quart.
 Add the pork on top, add the remaining of the veggies and garlic.
 Add 1 cup of chicken broth and 1/2 t Worcestershire sauce.

 Cook on high for 2 1/2 to 3 hours or double that on low.

 For gravy, mix 4 tablespoons of corn starch or twice as much flour in 1 cup of cold water.
-Move the chops to a plate and pore the liquid in a pan over medium high heat and bring to a light boil.
-Slowly pore in the thickening liquid while stirring vigorously until starting to thicken.
+Move the chops to a plate and pour the liquid in a pan over medium high heat and bring to a light boil.
+Slowly pour in the thickening liquid while stirring vigorously until starting to thicken.
 At that point, stop adding the thickener and continue to stir and simmer for a few minutes until gravy is done.
 Add salt and pepper to taste.